 These breathtaking falls are not technically within the Grand Canyon National Park's boundaries.
 The falls are located on the Havasupai [meaning people of the blue-green waters] Indian Reservation and are not accessible by road.
 It's a long 10-mile hike or saddle ride down and permits, entrance fees and environmental uses fees are required by the reservation.
 Learn more at theofficialhavasupaitribe.com

-The following waterfalls require some effort to get there, and none are accessible by car.
-You can drive within 10 miles of them.
-There is helicopter access.
+Options to get to the falls include helicopter access.
 You can also ride in on horseback, or hire a mule to carry your load while you walk in front of it.
-Otherwise, for most visitors, it’s a bit of a road trip with some good hiking mixed in.
+Otherwise, most visitors hike the long trail with an authorized hiking guide.
 The prize is worth it, though.
 These are truly spectacular waterfalls.

 There is a campground located between Navajo Falls and Mooney Falls, that is first-come, first-serve, able to host up to 300 people.